decretist/Dissertation/Chapter2/chapter2.md

 to which it had originally been prepended.[^14] In this respect, Gratian did not conform to the expectations of the genre in which he was working.
-For starters, he did not include a preface, something that did not escape the somewhat disapproving notice of contemporaries like the author of the *Summa Parisiensis*.
+For starters, he did not include a preface, something that did not escape the notice of contemporaries like the author of the *Summa Parisiensis*.

 In presenting and organizing the canonical texts that he had selected, however, Gratian added a significant amount of first-person commentary